August 18, 2022

 Knowing how to respond to an overdose can save someone’s life.

-This is why initiatives like the medically supervised injecting rooms (MSIR) in Richmond, Melbourne CBD and Sydney are critical.
+This is why initiatives like the medically supervised injecting rooms (MSIR) in Richmond, Victoria, and Kings Cross, Sydney, are critical.

-Providing access to, and training in, administering naloxone, a drug that can temporarily reverse opioid overdose, can also help save lives.
+Providing access to, and training in, administering naloxone (a drug that can temporarily reverse an opioid overdose) can also help save lives.

 If someone might be in trouble or can’t be woken after drinking alcohol or using drugs, it’s essential they get medical help.